webalternatif/flysystem-dsn-bundle/README.md

 and you want to inject them into a composed adapter like `failover`:
 `failover(service://external_service_id ...)`.

+### Integration with [`webalternatif/flysystem-failover-bundle`][4]

+If [`webalternatif/flysystem-failover-bundle`][4] is installed, the [`failover`][5] DSN function becomes available and all configured failover adapters are registered so that they can be used in `webf:flysystem-failover:*` Symfony commands.

+#### Using `failover` DSN function nested in others

+In order to use the `failover` DSN function as parameter of other DSN functions, adapters created by the corresponding factories must implement `CompositeFilesystemAdapter` from [`webalternatif/flysystem-composite`][6].
+Without that, the bundle wouldn't be able to register them, and they won't be usable in `webf:flysystem-failover:*` Symfony commands.

 ### Using your own DSN

 If you want to use your own DSN to build your own Flysystem adapters, you can create an adapter factory service that implement `Webf\Flysystem\Dsn\FlysystemAdapterFactoryInterface`.

-To register the factory, either you have [autoconfiguration][4] enabled, or you have to tag your service with `webf_flysystem_dsn.adapter_factory` (also available in PHP with `Webf\Flysystem\DsnBundle\DependencyInjection\WebfFlysystemDsnExtension::ADAPTER_FACTORY_TAG_NAME`).
+To register the factory, either you have [autoconfiguration][7] enabled, or you have to tag your service with `webf_flysystem_dsn.adapter_factory` (also available in PHP with `Webf\Flysystem\DsnBundle\DependencyInjection\WebfFlysystemDsnExtension::ADAPTER_FACTORY_TAG_NAME`).